Field-Effect-LLC/RDP-BattMon/README.md

 ## How do I install it? ##

+Please check the [Releases](releases) page for binary files, or build from source using Visual Studio 2017.

 ### On the RDS Client Side ###

 In the future, I plan to make installation easier for less technical users.
 For the time being, you need to install the following registry key: